Best Online Singing Lessons 2023

 The name makes it seem like a gimmick, but the content is actually really great.
 The explanations of concepts are really clear and well put together.
 There are 2 “intro” courses – each containing 30 lessons (1 per day).

 After you’ve completed the basics, there are several more intermediate and advanced courses for you to really master your voice.
 All in all, it’s an easy to use/navigate program that is completely online, but also has downloadable vocal exercises for convenience.

-If you’re someone just starting out with proper vocal training, this is an ideal course for you.
+If you’re looking for the best choice for beginners, this is an ideal course for you.
 It doesn’t matter what style you plan on singing in, the lessons here will help get the best out of your voice in general.

 - Pricing: $29.95 / month OR $129 / year (best value)

 - Separate learning tracks for male and female voices (same content, different instructors)

 - Free Trial Account Available (limited access to lessons)

 - Ease of Use: Very easy to navigate course website and fully-structured beginner’s lessons – no confusion/overwhelm

 - Comprehensiveness: Has a wide breadth of lessons – beginner fundamentals, in-the-style-of, advanced topics, tricks, etc. Also has additional help when needed.